Hochen Tan

 Hochen Tan (賀陳旦 (Hèchén Dàn); born 6 December 1950) is a Taiwanese politician.
 He was the Minister of Transportation and Communications of the Republic of China from 20 May 2016 until 16 July 2018.
 He is the elder brother of Hocheng Hong.

 Education

-Hochen obtained his bachelor's degree in civil engineering from National Chung Hsing University in 1973, and his master's degree in urban and regional planning from Virginia Polytechnic Institute and State University in the United States in 1980.
+Hochen obtained his bachelor's degree in civil engineering from National Chung Hsing University in 1973 and earned his master's degree in urban and regional planning from the Virginia Polytechnic Institute and State University in the United States in 1980.

+Political career

+Department of Transportation, Taipei City Government

+In 1997, while serving as head of Taipei City Government's Department of Transportation, Hochen implemented a traffic plan that designated pedestrian crosswalks and signals, leading to a decline in the use of pedestrian overpasses.

-Transportation and Communications Minister
+Ministry of Transportation and Communications

 2016 APEC Tourism Ministerial Meeting

 Hochen led a delegation from Taiwan to attend the APEC Tourism Ministerial Meeting on 28–29 May 2016 in Peru.